GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Response: `200 OK` (success)
     - Error responses: `422 Unprocessable Entity` (validation of status failed) or `500 Internal Server Error` (generic error)
-    - Response body: An array of objects, for each containing ticketId, description, productId, customerId, expertId, chats (array of chat ids), status, priorityLevel, createdAt and lastModifiedAt.
+    - Response body: An array of objects, for each containing ticketId, title, description, productId, customerId, expertId, totalExchangedMessages, status, priorityLevel, createdAt and lastModifiedAt.
       An error message in case of error
       ```
       [